 Bidirectional charging makes it possible for electric vehicles to become “batteries on wheels” — capable of using the energy stored in their batteries to back up the power grid, homes, and businesses.

-According to the California Energy Commission, the state expects to have 7.5 million electric vehicles on the road by 2030.
+According to the California Energy Commission, the state expects to have 8 million electric vehicles on the road by 2030.
 Currently, only a small fraction of California’s electric vehicle fleet has bidirectional capability.
-By requiring that most EVs sold by 2027 are bidirectional, California can harness the momentum of a market moving swiftly toward an electrified future.
+By requiring that most EVs sold by 2030 are bidirectional, California can harness the momentum of a market moving swiftly toward an electrified future.

-Full bill text and related information.
+- Full bill text

-Editorial: California should tap its growing fleet of EVs to prevent blackouts (Los Angeles Times, March 13, 2023)
+- Editorial: California should tap its growing fleet of EVs to prevent blackouts (Los Angeles Times, March 13, 2023)

 Send a message to your state reps in support of SB 233